 Resurfacers allow more or less 20 minutes of working time at room temperature before it hardens.
-For optimum results, resurfacer should be mixed and applied one bag at a time.
+For optimum results, the resurfacer should be mixed and applied one bag at a time.
 A 40 lbs. bag of resurfacer will require about 3 liters of water.
 Pour the water into a bucket prior to emptying the bag of resurfacer into it.
 Mix it thoroughly until it comes to a smooth consistent texture.
 After this, let the mixture sit for a while.
 Give it a last mix to make sure that it is the same consistency as syrup.

 Applying the Concrete Resurface Overlay

-To apply the resurfacer, simply pour a small amount on the concrete surface and spread it with a long-handled squeege or trowel.
+To apply the resurfacer, simply pour a small amount on the concrete surface and spread it with a long-handled squeegee or trowel.
 Make sure that it is spread evenly.
 Work on one 144 square foot segment at a time.
 If there are areas on the concrete that needs a second coat, let it dry for a couple of hours before applying a second coating.

 Letting the Resurfacer Cure

 Leave the resurfaced concrete area to cure for about 8 hours or overnight.
 Wait at least two to three days before exposing the area to vehicle traffic.
-Otherwise, make sure the it is undisturbed during the curing time.
+Otherwise, make sure it is undisturbed during the curing time.
 For the first two days, it should be kept slightly moist with a light misting of clean water.

 Make sure to read the manufacturer’s instructions and follow them closely throughout the process.
 This basic method of resurfacing is enough to cover up minor surface flaws.
 For decorative resurfacing, that will greatly enhance the aesthetics and function of your concrete space, consult your local concrete contractor.
 Find out more about concrete resurfacing in San Diego when you visit our homepage.